 Control can actually be a good thing

 The deep need we feel for a sense of control in our lives exists for good reason.
-There’s a lot of benefits to having some control.
+There are a lot of benefits to having some control.
 We make decisions quicker and more confidently when we feel as if our actions truly influence the outcome.
 We also tend to stay focused and keep moving towards what we want, even when going through rough times along the way.
 And when we feel as if we are in charge of the important things, it can be a whole lot easier to relax.
 And when you can relax, it’s a whole lot easier to hear the inner voice of your intuitive self.

 Often helping a client recognize where they have some control in a messy life situation, means they start feeling more empowered.
-THey are more able to focus on what they truly want and desire rather than just reacting to what’s happening around them.
+They are more able to focus on what they truly want and desire rather than just reacting to what’s happening around them.

 So what’s it mean to be ‘in control’?